paugier/czi-joint-python-accelerators-project/proposal_details/abstract.md

 accelerate one code with different accelerators, with just-in-time and ahead-of-time compilations.
-We propose to work on the usage of Transonic in scikit-image, which is a good example of a widely used Python library that relies a lot Cython while its developers would love to be able to write cleaner and simpler Python and to also use Numba and Pythran.
+We propose to work on the usage of Transonic in scikit-image, which is a good example of a widely used Python library that relies a lot on Cython while its developers would love to be able to write cleaner and simpler Python and to also use Numba and Pythran as accelerators.

 While working on scikit-image code, we will improve its maintainability (by replacing Cython code by simpler Python-Numpy code) but also the resulting